-You might not see this as a common sales objection but it can stop your cold call and lead you to not getting an appointment.
+You might not see this as a common sales objection, but it can stop your cold call and lead to you not getting an appointment.

-Can you sell your products on the phone, if so that’s great go for the sale, or will you get better results by meeting with the prospect.
+Can you sell your products on the phone, if so that’s great, go for the sale, or will you get better results by meeting with the prospect.

-One suggestion I would make is that if price is not a main benefit or selling point you will want to meet with the prospect so that you can use a structured sales process to present the value of what you sell.
+One suggestion I would make is that if price is not a main benefit or a key selling point you will want to meet with the prospect so that you can use a structured sales process to present the value of what you sell.

 If you are making sales appointments for someone else, then you probably don't want to get into the sale process or discuss prices on the phone.

-Have a list of reasons ready as to why you cannot give a price on the phone and why you have to meet with the buyer.
+To prevent moving into the sales process have a list of reasons ready as to why you cannot give a price on the phone and why you have to meet with the buyer.

-Here are some examples:
+Here are some examples...